enis/gora/README.txt

 Gora development
 ----------------

 Gora is currently developed by a small team.
+The contributers of Gora can be found at http://wiki.github.com/enis/gora/who-we-are

 However, we encourage all kinds of help from the community.
 More information can be found at http://wiki.github.com/enis/gora/how-to-contribute